carlosayam/haskell-tcpserver-minimal/README.md

 With the above in mind, have a look at the code.

-Then, with this a little bit of more Haskell, I hope you will be able to modify the above to make the server behave differently.
+So, I hope that with this and a little bit of more Haskell, you will be able to modify the above to make the server behave differently.